zhangquan/agent-readme/sysprompt.md

       dbd5e36 Enhance sb-agent with additionalMCP tools and improve prompt for UI fidelity.
 Update config paths to placeholders for user customization.
       72b5aaa Initial support for Figma MCP
-      d3a0783 Add preview functionality with Vite configuration and screenshot capabilities', 'cache_control': {'type': 'ephemeral'}
+      d3a0783 Add preview functionality with Vite configuration and screenshot capabilities,
-  }
-]